 ConnectHome is a public-private collaboration designed to narrow the digital divide for residents living in HUD-assisted housing.

 The pilot program launched in 2015 in 27 cities and one tribal nation in collaboration with public housing agencies, local government, Internet service providers, and nonprofit organizations.
-Since then, 37% of HUD-assisted households with children in these communities have Internet access through ConnectHome.

 Timeline of Events: